Summer Trip Idea: Discover Japan’s Fossa Magna in Niigata

 From the museum, it takes about 20 minutes by car to reach the Fossa Magna Park parking lot.
 Public restrooms are available nearby and were well-maintained during my visit.

-As you walk slowly up the path, the cross section of the geological layers begins to appear — a breathtaking moment!
+As you walk slowly up the path, the cross-section of the geological layers begins to appear — a breathtaking moment!
 To get closer to the actual fault line, you’ll descend a long staircase.
-There are additional points of interest beyond, but I had to turn back as dusk approached.
+There are additional points of interest beyond, but on my trip, I had to turn back as dusk approached.

 Final Thoughts